Introduction

 France has various tax-favored equity incentives that are available for foreign companies too, such as BSPCE (bons de souscription de parts de créateur d’entreprise), French qualified “stock options” or actions gratuites.
 Unfortunately, none of these equity incentives is available for employees employed via an Employer of Record (EoR).

-- Once the grantee sells the shares, he/she will be taxed on the sale gain, at a flat tax rate of 12.8% (plus a “general social contribution” of 17.2%).
+- At sale 👉 Once the grantee sells the shares, they will be taxed on the sale gain.

-💡 A way to reduce taxation for the grantee would be to allow the grantee to “early exercise” the stock options (i.e. exercising stock options that have not vested yet) but early exercises are not always easy to manage from the company’s perspective so it’s not recommended if your legal budget is limited or if you don’t have enough internal resources to manage your ESOP.
+💡 A way to reduce taxation for the grantee would be to allow the grantee to “early exercise” the stock options (i.e. exercising stock options that have not vested yet) but early exercises are not always easy to manage from the company’s perspective and on the grantee's side it may increase the risks of paying an exercise price (and taxes thereon) on something which may happen to be eventually worth nothing later down the road.

 Contractor